RamireddyPradeep/ROCm/docs/conceptual/More-about-how-ROCm-uses-PCIe-Atomics.rst

 1. Write to another GPU memory
 2. Write to system memory to indicate transfer complete

-In the above scenario, the write operations are routed off to different ends of the computer.
-However, it should be ensured that the order of the operation should be, write to GPU completion followed by write to system memory to indicate transfer complete.
+In the above scenario, the write operations are routed off to different locations.
+However, it should be ensured that the order of the operation is, write to GPU completion followed by write to system memory to indicate transfer complete.

-I/O Devices and CPUs with PCIe Atomics Support
+I/O devices and CPUs with PCIe atomics support
 ------------------------------------------------

 For optimum use of PCIe 3.0 atomic operations features, PCIe supported I/O devices are need.
 Some of the I/O devices with PCIe atomic support are: